-The NWOWC was founded in the spring of 1973, following an event called the Northern Women’s Conference, which was organized by local women’s consciousness-raising groups.
-Over the years, countless projects, initiatives and organizations have emerged as a result of women organizing together through the auspices of the NWOWC.
+The Northwestern Ontario Women’s Centre (NOWC) was founded in the spring of 1973, following an event called the Northern Women’s Conference organized by local women’s consciousness-raising groups.
+Over the years, countless projects, initiatives and organizations have emerged as a result of women organizing together through the auspices of the Centre.

 A safe and inclusive community where self-identified women are empowered and fully engaged.

 The Centre works with self-identified women to increase their access to knowledge, skills, and resources so they can make informed and strategic choices.
 The Centre also advocates for systemic change to public policies and practices that impact their lives.